This post may contain affiliate links. Please read my affiliate policy for more information.

 For a frame of reference, I chose not to collect widow survivor benefits for myself (as a widow caring for the deceased’s child who is under age 16) because I make more money on my own.
 It didn’t make sense for me to collect a widow benefit that essentially puts a cap on my other income-generating abilities.

-The best information about the earnings test can be found in the SSA publication How Work Affects Your Benefits.
+You can find the best information about the earnings test in the SSA publication How Work Affects Your Benefits.
 Even though the language refers to “retirement” benefits, it applies to survivor benefits also.

 Lordy, this gets complicated.